-The Arts is in our Blood
+The Arts are in our Blood

 By Sunita Mager – Unlike the history of western-known circus, circus arts and entertainment has been part of Cambodian culture for centuries.
 Sculptures on temples in the Kompong Thom Province and ancient carvings near the Angkor Wat Temple and the Bayon Temple, all depict images of Cambodian traditional circus arts that date as far back as the VI century.
 Carvings show acrobats, contortionists, magicians, Jugglers, dancers, clowns, and even animals such as snakes and monkeys.

 Circus performances appeared and reappear between times of peace and war.
 Based on information available, there are no records found that circus shows existed between the fall of Angkor (1353) and the war in the late 20th century.
 This art was revived, however, by King Norodom Sihanouk in 1960, but it was outlawed in 1975 by the Khmer Rouge, as well as all other forms of art and culture.